-Improving your score
+Know your FICO score

-You can get a federally-mandated free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
+You can get a free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.

-Want to know more about your FICO score?
+Want to know more about credit scores?
 Call us at (513) 713-1515.